NetworkExplorer/backend/README.md

 - Maven
 - JDK 13+

+## Building the JAR

+It is as easy as running `./mvnw install clean` (Linux/MacOS) or `.\mvnw install clean` (Windows).
+The output JAR will be in the `target` directory.
+You can start the spring application with this command: `java -jar <path-to-jar> at.networkexplorer.backend.BackendApplication`.
+Your `application.properties` needs to be in the same directiory where you execute the command.
+An example configuration can be found in the [Configuration](#configuration) section.

 ## Development Setup

 The setup couldn't be more simple.
 Just download this repository and open it in `IntelliJ`.